luciduci2/stability_predict_masters_23/README.md

 In this repo you can find:
   - Environment yml-file.
   - Raw databases and the used preprocessing scripts.
-  - The training - validation - test separation of the databases.
+  - The training, validation and test sets separation of the databases.
   - Scripts used for training and validation.
   - The models and dataloaders used for training.